floodsung/matrix/README.md

   </h1>

 # MATRIX
-MATRIX is an advanced simulation platform that integrates **MuJoCo**, **Unreal Engine 5**, and **CARLA** to provide high-fidelity, interactive environments for quadruped robot research.
+MATRIX is an advanced simulation platform that integrates **MuJoCo**, **Unreal Engine 5**, and **CARLA** to provide high-fidelity, interactive environments for robotics research.
 Its software-in-the-loop architecture enables realistic physics, immersive visuals, and optimized sim-to-real transfer for robotics development and deployment.

   ---